 Seriously guys, I introduced my roommate to these, and these questioned whether or not she would ever go back to the “unpickled” version.

-Pickling is the process of preserving or extending the shelf life of food by either anaerobic fermentation in brine or immersion in vinegar.– Wikipedia
+Wikipedia defines pickling as “the process of preserving or extending the shelf life of food by either anaerobic fermentation in brine or immersion in vinegar”.

-Basically, pickling refers to a wide variety of techniques, from quick pickling, canning, to fermenting.
+Basically, pickling refers to a wide variety of preservation techniques, from quick pickling, canning, to fermenting.

 Quick pickling, as I use it in my recipes, involves soaking vegetables in a vinegar mixture for a few hours to infuse flavor into the vegetables quickly.
-Instead of having to have whatever your pickling sit for a few days to a week, you only have to let your food sit in the pickling mixture for a few days to weeks (like with fermentation).
+This process is much faster than other pickling techniques that have your food sit in brine, vinegar etc. for a few days to weeks (like with fermentation).

 These quick pickled carrots are delicious and good for you.
 Pickled foods in general, are good for you for a variety of reasons.
 All of which depend on the kind of pickling as well.